Ptujec/LaunchBar/Todoist-Inbox/README.md

 4) Evoking LaunchBar first and then Todoists quick add interface seemed to be more "noise" than needed.

-Obviously some of this could easily be solved by just using the global shortcut.
-But for me it is just easier to press cmd-space followed by "ta" (Todoist Add), than remembering another global shortcut.
+**Obviously some of this could easily be solved by just using the global shortcut.
+But I just like the LaunchBar workflow of pressing cmd-space followed by the initials of the app/action**.
+It's easier for me to remembering than all kind of global shortcuts.
+It's kind of my [hyper key](https://thesweetsetup.com/macos-hyper-key-bettertouchtool/).

 So I took another look at the [API](https://developer.todoist.com/rest/v1/#create-a-new-task) and started making this action.

 ## How it works